-Apple's shares, which fell steeply in mid-August as concerns about the company's business in China hit fever pitch, were trading at $114.80 after the bell, after closing at $114.55 in regular Nasdaq trade.
+Apple's shares, which fell steeply in mid-August as concerns about the company's business in China hit fever pitch, were trading at $114.80 after the bell.

-(Reporting by Julia Love in San Francisco and Devika Krishna Kumar in Bengaluru; Editing by Kirti Pandey, Bill Rigby and Leslie Adler)
+(Reporting by Julia Love in San Francisco and Devika Krishna Kumar in Bengaluru; Editing by Kirti Pandey and Bill Rigby)